Fonteira - Villa E

 The villa’s aesthetics will appeal to modern travellers who value design, as well as those with an eye of heritage beauty.
 Pristine, cream-coloured walls and a traditional red roof are complemented by the antique, distressed furniture, Indian textiles and artistic photographs and decor.
 Natural accents like cane cabinets, carved wooden screens and rustic tiles make the bedrooms cosy and inviting.

-The villa is serviced by housekeeping staff, including a cook.
+The villa is serviced by housekeeping staff, including a cook (extra charge).
 Kitchen helpers lay out a generous breakfast spread of seasonal fruit, freshly squeezed juice, toast, eggs, and Goan preparations.
 Transport can be arranged if you want to head to Vagator’s cliffside for a sunset cocktail or spend the day tanning on Morjim Beach.

-Fonteria Vaddo Villa E delivers the complete Goa experience.
+Fonteria - Villa E delivers the complete Goa experience.
 You’ll be hard-pressed to decide if you’d prefer chilling by the lavish pool or exploring the Sunshine State’s numerous cultural, gourmet and watersport offerings.

 In trendy Assagao Village